 - Time Skip: The denouement, involving Grace's funeral, the Doctor getting new clothes and then building the teleporter, jumps forward several days, probably a week or more, after the rest of the episode.

 - Title Theme Drop: A very brief snippet of the new theme can be heard when the Doctor crashes through the roof of the train.

-- Took a Level in Kindness: The Doctor takes the trouble to genuinely apologise to these new humans, something the previous Doctor had trouble doing convincingly.
+- Took a Level in Kindness: Externally, at least.
+The Doctor takes the trouble to genuinely apologise to these new humans, something the Twelfth Doctor had trouble doing convincingly.
 This may be due to Twelve's advice to Thirteen: "Always try to be nice, but never fail to be kind."

 - Trailers Always Spoil: All the pre-publicity mentioned the Doctor's three companions, Ryan, Graham and Yaz, while leaving out Grace.
 So when she turns out to be related to Ryan and Graham, has a major role in the episode, and is the most obviously gung-ho about the adventure they've wound up on with the Doctor, it's obvious something is going to happen to her before the end so she can't come along.

 - What Does This Button Do?: Ryan sees a glowing square floating in mid-air which expands to form a glowing button.
 He presses it.
 When the others give him flak for it, the Doctor admits she'd have done the same.

 - What the Hell, Hero?: The Doctor is not impressed when Karl knocks Tim Shaw from the top of the crane, telling him "You had no right to do that."

 - Who Are You?: And the third time she's asked, the Doctor does remember who she is.